 Misaligned bites can cause problems that extend beyond the teeth.
-The aligniment of your jaw is important as a properly aligned jaw allows for even distiibution of forces over the muscles, TMJ joints, and allows the teeth to wear evenly.
+The alignment of your jaw is important as a properly aligned jaw allows for even distribution of forces over the muscles, TMJ joints, and allows the teeth to wear evenly.

 Some of the problems that can arise from bad bites or misaligned bites are: